 Well, if one picture is better than thousand words, what you will say about watching the operation of the LineAr filter on video?

 Water Handling Capacity

 Most pre-tank mesh filters are designed for the specified size of the catchment area.
-The number (for example filter suitable for roofs of up to 500 sq.ft, or 1,000 sq.ft and so on) reflects the fact that the filtering efficiency of a given filter (especially self-cleaning ones) will steeply decrease at higher inlet flow rates (in gallons/second).
+The number (for example filter suitable for roofs of up to 500 sq. ft, or 1,000 sq. ft, and so on) reflects the fact that the filtering efficiency of a given filter (especially self-cleaning ones) will steeply decrease at higher inlet flow rates (in gallons/second).
 Unfortunately, such specification is quite rough and may be misleading, because the volume of the water flow is not only proportional to the surface of the catchment area, but also to the intensity of the rain.
 And the latter depends on the geographical location.
-Anyhow, knowing that the pre-tank filter is typically the single point in the rainwater harvesting system (in other words, all captured rainwater have to flow through it), the filter’s specified Water Handling Capacity is a number to look at.
+Anyhow, knowing that the pre-tank filter is typically the single point in the rainwater harvesting system (in other words, all captured rainwater has to flow through it), the filter’s specified Water Handling Capacity is a number to look at.